ESG Questionnaire Response - Ninety One

 10. Describe how you analyze the effectiveness of your investment strategy when taking into consideration different climate-related scenarios, including 1.5 degree and 2 degree Celsius warming scenarios.

 11. Do you track the carbon footprint of portfolio holdings?
-If yes, how frequently?
-Please provide the results as of December 31, 2023 and describe the methodology and metrics used, including whether you have set targets and/or a net zero objective for reducing the portfolio鈥檚 footprint, and comment on any related progress over the
+11a) If yes, how frequently?
+Please provide the results as of December 31, 2025 and describe the methodology and metrics used, including whether you have set targets and/or a net zero objective for reducing the portfolio鈥檚 footprint, and comment on any related progress over the

 past year.

+Yes.
 The analysis below is based on all assessable securities held directly within the portfolio as at the end of the quarter as estimated using the methodology described above.
-For the purposes of this analysis, where only a percentage of the portfolio is covered as at 31 December 2024, the assessable securities have been reweighted to 100%.
+For the purposes of this analysis, where only a percentage of the portfolio is covered as at 30 September 2025, the assessable securities have been reweighted to 100%.
 This only affects the carbon intensity measure.
 Therefore, the carbon intensity reflects only the emissions of companies where we have data and may not be reflective of the emissions of the entire portfolio.
 This quarter we鈥檝e changed the Carbon Footprint measure to align with observed changes in the industry.
 Using the Partnership for Carbon Accounting Financials (PCAF) guidance, we now use Enterprise Value including Cash (EVIC) to determine the allocation of emissions.

 Scope 1 & 2 emissions provide a good proxy for how efficiently a company is managing the carbon emissions directly under its control.
 Data for Scopes 1 & 2 has decent coverage and is relatively consistent quarter on quarter reflecting portfolio and benchmark changes.
 However, for many sectors, like oil & gas or automotive companies, Scope 3 accounts for the bulk of emissions.
 This includes the carbon emissions in both the company鈥檚 supply chain and those generated by the company鈥檚 products as they are used.
 Therefore, we also provide Scope 3 data, when this accounts for the most significant portion of a company鈥檚 emissions.
 We would caution that the quality of Scope 3 data is less advanced, it is not reported by all companies and where it is, it may not be calculated on a consistent basis.
 We use estimates based on sector averages where it is not available or incomplete and are regularly refining the modelling underpinning Ninety One鈥檚 climate-risk tool to improve accuracy.
 This leads to greater variability in the Scope 1, 2 & 3 columns for both the portfolio and benchmark.
 This means that it is difficult to compare Scope 3 emissions quarter-to-quarter.
 However, as we aim to have an impact on real world emissions, we believe that engagement priorities can only be set including Scope 3 emissions.